oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Little CMS intends to be an OPEN SOURCE small-footprint color management engine, with special focus on accuracy and performance.

-**URL**
+**More Information**

 http://www.littlecms.com/

 **Available Versions**::

     2.9-GCCcore-8.3.0
-    2.9-GCCcore-9.3.0
     2.12-GCCcore-10.3.0
     2.11-GCCcore-10.2.0
     2.12-GCCcore-11.2.0
+    2.9-GCCcore-9.3.0

 Lua